zoli1210/OrderSystem/docs/architecture/system-overview.md

 Functions react to events but should not become the main public command surface.

+### Functions do not reference the API project

+Azure Functions use `OrderSystem.Shared` for shared domain, persistence, messaging, payment, and email logic.

+They must not reference the API project directly.

+This keeps the background worker independent from HTTP controllers, Swagger setup, middleware, and API-only configuration.

 ### SQL state is always more important than queue state

 A message can be duplicated, retried, or dead-lettered.

-Because of this, processors must load the latest order state from SQL Server before making decisions.
+Because of this, processors must load the latest order state from SQL before making decisions.

 ### Long-running workflow uses Durable Functions